-Rustic, country chic, boho… You can call it anything you want, but one thing’s for sure, the barn wedding is a trend that’s not going away anytime soon.
+Rustic, country chic, boho… You can call it anything you want, but one thing’s certain: the barn wedding is a trend that’s not going away anytime soon.

-You are definitely interested in what to wear to a barn wedding, which is why you are here anyways.
+You are interested in what to wear to a barn wedding, so you are here anyway.

-It’s not often enough that couples decide to get married in a barn.
-And we totally get it.
+It’s not often enough for couples to marry in a barn.
+And we get it.

 Of course, some brides and grooms dream of drinking champagne in the ballroom under a crystal chandelier.